Anthony the Great

 The biography of Anthony's life by Athanasius of Alexandria helped to spread the concept of Christian monasticism, particularly in Western Europe via its Latin translations.
 He is often erroneously considered the first Christian monk, but as his biography and other sources make clear, there were many ascetics before him.
 Anthony was, however, among the first known to go into the wilderness (about AD 270), which seems to have contributed to his renown.
 Accounts of Anthony enduring supernatural temptation during his sojourn in the Eastern Desert of Egypt inspired the depiction of his temptations in visual art and literature.

-Anthony is appealed to against infectious diseases, particularly skin diseases.
+Anthony is invoked against infectious diseases, particularly skin diseases.
 In the past, many such afflictions, including ergotism, erysipelas, and shingles, were referred to as Saint Anthony's fire.